PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-11 08:06:41
+Last updated: 2024-04-11 08:07:16
-Random Quote: The bad guys need to get lucky every time.
-The good guys just need to get lucky once. - Steve Murphy
+Random Quote: The only difference between us is, when I made bad decisions in life, I didn't get caught. - Susan Fischer